Question

 Technical

-Perfect for technical contexts when you enhanced or expanded existing systems, processes, or capabilities
+Perfect for technical contexts where you enhanced or expanded existing capabilities, showing you added significant value

 Leadership